Promoting education, health, and

 Maternal healthcare

-Both of the health-care workers are male, so there is limited attention to women's health, particularly reproductive health.
+Both of the healthcare workers are male, so there is limited attention to women's health, particularly reproductive health.

 This program aims to train a local woman to provide the maternal and gynecological needs of the women in four villages.